Avoid food poisoning from old pizza

 Leftover pizza stored in an open pizza box on a fridge shelf with a label showing storage date.

-Common Mistakes in Pizza Storage That Lead to Food Poisoning
+Common Storage Mistakes That Cause Food Poisoning

 Improperly stored pizza slices on counter and fridge shelf, showing common food safety mistakes like leaving it out or not sealing properly.